-Students engaged in an A&S master's program at Pitt can enroll in the Film Studies Master's Certifcate Program at any point in the course of their study by filing the proper form with the program director or a film studies graduate advisor (Jeff Aziz, Mark Kemp, Lori Cambell).
+Students engaged in an A&S master's program at Pitt can enroll in the Film and Media Studies Master's Certificate Program at any point in the course of their study by submitting a completed Graduate Certificate Application Form to firstname.lastname@example.org or 454 Cathedral of Learning.
 The master's certificate is awarded only after the completion of all degree requirements for the MA in the student's home department, school, or program.

 - Core Course: Film History/Theory I or 2 (ENGFLM 2451/ENGFLM 2452)

 The MA Certificate requires a research paper in the field of Film and Media Studies (approx. 25–30 pp. in length) to be written for and evaluated by a Film and Media Studies faculty member who teaches one of the seminars that the student takes for his/her Certificate requirements.

 The procedure is as follows:

 At the beginning of a Film and Media Studies course that counts for the Certificate, the student will inform the faculty member teaching the course that he/she wishes for his/her seminar to count as the official Research Paper for the Certificate Program.
 The faculty member will then require something more ambitious than the normal seminar paper (see Guidelines for Certificate Research Paper below) and meet with the student during the term to advise him/her.

 At the end of the course the student has two options: (1) submit the Certificate Research Paper for both the course and Certificate requirements or (2) submit a paper that satisfies the course requirements and continue to work on the expanded Certificate Research Paper over the following semester.
 The paper should be turned in for the Certificate requirement no later than the end of the semester following the course in which the paper was conceived.